axo4xo/droidik/README.md

 ## How it works

-Droidík is not a new Android emulator.
-Instead, it uses an existing Android runtime/emulator underneath and handles the annoying parts for you:
+Droidík uses an existing Android runtime/emulator underneath and handles the annoying parts for you:

 * starting Android in the background
 * installing the APK